 Comments and submissions relating to the Interim Report were accepted by the Ministry of Labour up until October 14, 2016.
 Since that deadline passed, the Ministry has been relatively quiet until now about the status of the Review and when we might expect the release of the special advisors’ final report and recommendations.
 C. Michael Mitchell, a Toronto arbitrator and mediator, and John Murray, a retired justice of the Ontario Superior Court, are its special advisors.

 Employers and employees, alike, will be very interested to see what the final report looks like, as it may spell seismic changes to the Ontario workplace in the near future.
-If you would like to know more, or are experiencing any workplace issues, contact Monkhouse Law today for a free 30-minute consultation.
+If you would like to know more, or are experiencing any workplace issues, contact Monkhouse Law today.